Wuemeli/tor-relay-configurator/README.md

 This Project is under the GNU GENERAL PUBLIC LICENSE.
 See the [LICENSE](LICENSE) file for more info.
 Don't remove any Credits from the Footer.

+## 🚀 Todo
+- [ ] Migrate the Express Backend to an Nitro Backend
+- [ ] When migrated to Nitro try to make the leaderboards without an Database.
+Use redis for caching
+- [ ] Review Install Script.
+Add an Dry Run, test it, add newer tor install flags when available

 ## 📜 Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any To start look at the [Contributing.md](CONTRIBUTING.md) File.